Probing spectral and timing properties of the X-ray pulsar RX J0440.9+4431 in the giant outburst of 2022-2023: DISCUSSION

-The evolution of pulse period, pulse profile, and the pulsed fraction is studied during the outburst using \nicer{} observations.
+The evolution of pulse period, pulse profile, and pulsed fraction is studied during the outburst using \nicer{} observations.
 The spin period decreases slowly as the burst evolves.
 The pulse profiles are found to be highly variable with luminosity and energy.
 The evolution of the pulse profile from a multi-peaked feature to a broad single peak near the critical flux level is observed.
 This change in pulse profile may indicate a change in beaming patterns, which is associated with the state transition of the source.
-At lower luminosity, the pulse profiles show a multi-peaked feature with an additional absorption dip, which is most probably due to the obscuration of X-ray emission by the accretion stream of the neutron star.
+At lower luminosities, the pulse profiles show a multi-peaked feature with an additional absorption dip, which is most probably due to the obscuration of X-ray emission by the accretion stream of the neutron star.
 A similar feature was also reported in an earlier outburst using \rxte{} by \citet{Us12}.
 At the peak of the outburst, the pulse profile shows a broad single peak feature with an additional energy-dependent hump.
-During the decay phase, the pulse profile again shows a multi-peaked feature with strong energy dependency.
-The pulsed fraction gradually increases with the increase of luminosity.
+During the decay phase, the pulse profile again shows a multi-peaked feature with strong energy dependence.
+The dependence of the pulsed fraction on luminosity is sometimes used to probe the accretion regime.
+However, the dependence of the pulsed fraction on luminosity is not unique.
+In some sources, the pulsed fraction exhibited a negative correlation with luminosity in the subcritical accretion domain \citep[e.g., Swift J0243.6+6124, V 0332+53, EXO 2030+375;][]{Wilson2018, Lu09} whereas, in some cases, the correlation was opposite \citep[e.g., 1A 0535+262;][]{Ma22}.
+In our observation, in the subcritical domain, the pulsed fraction was positively correlated with X-ray flux at low luminosity.
+Near the critical luminosity, a sudden turn is visible (in the rising phase).
+Below the critical luminosity, the pulsed fraction is larger in the rising phase compared to the decay phase.
+But, above the critical luminosity, the pulsed fraction becomes smaller in the rising phase compared to the decay phase.
+Such a phenomenon was also observed earlier for Swift J0243.6+6124, which may indicate a transition between accretion modes \citep{Wa20}.
+The mechanism related to the luminosity dependence of the pulsed fraction is still unclear.
+To understand the association between pulsed fraction and luminosity for various sources, a more detailed model needs to be taken into account.